February 2025: Intellectual Pluralism and the Marketplace of Ideas

 Information and Technology Building, 151 East 25th Street, 7th Floor, Rackow Room, Room H-750

 Social media empowers us to engage with and influence contemporary debates.
 However, it also presents challenges such as misinformation, anonymity, and peer pressure, which can erode civil discourse and lead to unintended consequences.
-This panel, moderated by Professor William Organek, will feature Professors Lisa Blankenship, Elizabeth Edenberg, Eric Gander, Debbie Kaminer, and Isaac Vaghefi, who will explore how respectful disagreement serves as the cornerstone of diverse and inclusive dialogue.
-Panelists will also share best practices for fostering civility in online interactions.
+A panel, moderated by Professor William Organek, featured Professors Lisa Blankenship, Eric Gander, Debbie Kaminer, and Isaac Vaghefi, who explored how respectful disagreement serves as the cornerstone of diverse and inclusive dialogue and shared best practices for fostering civility in online interactions.

-Baruch undergraduate students will showcase innovative theories of change developed in their social entrepreneurship courses that address pressing societal challenges.
-This interactive session, moderated by Professor Abhisek Ghosh Moulick, invites attendees to provide feedback, engage in dialogue, and help refine the most promising ideas.
-Participants will also have the opportunity to “invest” in concepts they believe hold the greatest potential for social impact.
+Baruch undergraduate students showcased innovative theories of change developed in their social entrepreneurship courses that address pressing societal challenges.
+The interactive session was moderated by Professor Abhisek Ghosh Moulick.
+Attendees provided feedback, engaged in dialogue, and helped refine the most promising ideas.
+Participants then “invested” in concepts they believe hold the greatest potential for social impact.

 Information and Technology Building, 151 East 25th Street, 7th Floor, Rackow Room, Room H-750